Situated in the Rogue Valley and bestowed with endless greenery and natural beauty, Ashland is the artistic and cultural hub of southern Oregon.

 The world-renowned Oregon Shakespeare Festival dates back to 1935 and is one of the biggest events in Ashland.

-This 8 and a half month long event features 11 plays from both classical as well as contemporary playwrights.
+This eight-and-a-half month-long event features 11 plays from classical and contemporary playwrights.

 The Oregon Shakespeare Festival is on every tourist’s itinerary in Ashland.